proxytranslation/user-docs/dashboard/cookbook/sitesearch.md

 # Site Search

-Transparent multilingual search is a frequently required (though often belatedly acknowledged) part of website translation.
-We recommend a client-side approach to search (the approach to which the proxy translation model lends itself best), a comparatively involved use case of code injection.
-Given its pervasiveness and importance, it warrants detailed treatment in our documentation.

-**Part I** of this recipe provides a general description of the site search issue and an introduction to the recommended solution. **Part II** contains a simple example implementation.

-This latter section also serves as an in-depth **page modifier tutorial** as well, and as such, it assumes basic familiarity with core web technologies such as HTML, Javascript and CSS.

-## Part I - General

-### Issue

-Visitors expect to be able to search for things in the language of the website -- to input any term into the search fields and receive appropriate results immediately.
+If a site includes a search function of any kind (ex.: product search in a webshop), visitors expect to be able to search for things in the language of the website -- to input any term into the search fields and receive appropriate results immediately.

+**A pretty standart example**

 Let's say that a visitor uses the search field of `www.example.com` to search for the word "**product**".
 Upon pressing enter, they are navigated to `https://www.example.com/search?q=product`.
 The server will detect and use the value of the `q` parameter and runs whatever server-side search mechanism it uses to search for this term, assemble a list of results and construct a result page to send to the browser.

+Because the server is the one, who does the actual searching, we call this approach _server-side search_.

+**This introduces a potential issue**

 On a proxied site, however, we run up against a problem: the original does not know about the translations.
 Requests are automatically relayed to the original server.
 If a visitor were to type "**produkt**" on the German domain (resulting in an URL navigation to `https://de.example.com/search?q=produkt`), that is the same as relaying a search query with German language content to the original site.

 Not possessing a _German language index_, the response is certain to contain 0 results.
 The fact that the proxy is CMS-agnostic and that it generally doesn't require that translated content be shared with the original server also means that this same content will not be available to the indexing/search software that is running on the original.

-### Recommended Solution
+Luckily, the server-side approach isn't the only option, when it comes to having some search functionality on a website!

+**Recommended solution**

-The way out of this conundrum is that proxied pages themselves are  _publicly available for indexing by search engine bots_.
-A search engine that supports site-specific queries can provide localized search via client-side AJAX requests.
+The fact, that proxied pages themselves are  _publicly available for indexing by search engine bots_ comes in handy.
+A search engine that supports site-specific queries can provide localized search via __client-side__ AJAX requests.

 There are two aspects to this kind of solution that you should consider:

 On the one hand, such a site search has to be coded in JavaScript in the form of an override (an example with a detailed explanation follows below), and depending on how ornate/feature-laden the original's search functionality is, complexity of the override implementation can vary from the relatively simple to the astonishingly complex.

-On the other hand, familiarity with the various indexing-related conditions of your chosen vendor is also important (we provide pointers to documentation for Bing, since it is the vendor used in the example).
-In our experience, it is not at all unusual for search engines to be leisurely in their pace.
-Remember that a site can only be indexed after it is published over the proxy.
+On the other hand, familiarity with the various indexing-related conditions of your chosen vendor is also important (we provide pointers to some documentation for Bing, since it is the vendor used in the example).
+In our experience, it is not at all unusual for search engines to act leisurely in their pace.
+(Remember that a site can only be indexed after it is published over the proxy.)

 On the same note, the [publishing method](../../dashboard/index.html#publish-website) you use can also have a bearing on the way search & indexing will work, so a case-by-case analysis is a must.
-Note that the Client-Side Translation publishing method is *not compatible* with a site search integration of the type described here.
+(Note that the Client-Side Translation publishing method is *not compatible* with a site search integration of the type described here.)

 ### Third-party Integrations